mastercomfig/mastercomfig/docs/customization/modules.md

 Controls the outlines that appear through walls for players, some objectives (payload cart, CTF briefcase), and the Scottish Resistance's stickybombs.

+!!! warning
+    Outlines do not work on DirectX 8.

 * **CPU usage:** high
 * **GPU usage:** high